jagrutiii/RISC-V/error.md

-# Experiment: Pipeline Error Aggregation using TL-Verilog
+# Pipeline Error Aggregation using TL-Verilog

 ## Identifier Naming Rules in TL-Verilog